Sienci-Labs/Resources/superlongboard/slb-manual.md

 ![](/_images/_superlongboard/_manual/slb_ma_p28_NCNO.jpg){.aligncenter .size-full}

 If you’d like to use the white JST connectors instead, the wiring pinouts are below for both mechanical switches and inductive sensors.
-Note that all VCC outputs can also be changed from 5V to 24V if you'd like by breaking the 0Ω resistor on R9 and creating a solder bridge across R10 (outlined in red in the middle of the first homing picture).
+All VCC outputs can also be changed from 5V to 24V if you'd like by breaking the 0Ω resistor on R9 and creating a solder bridge across R10 (outlined in red in the middle of the first homing picture).

 ![](/_images/_superlongboard/_manual/slb_ma_p29_WCPins.jpg){.aligncenter .size-full}